talsec/Free-RASP-iOS/README.md

 * Other data -> App Functionality, No for linking to the user
     * Security diagnostics data (such as jailbreak)

-It is also essential to include the information in the privacy policy of the application, see the [Data Collection, Processing, and GDPR compliance](https://github.com/talsec/Free-RASP-Community#data-collection-processing-and-gdpr-compliance).
+It is also essential to include the information in the privacy policy of the application, see the [Data Collection, Processing, and GDPR compliance](https://github.com/talsec/Free-RASP-Community/tree/master#data-collection-processing-and-gdpr-compliance).

 After installation, please go through this [checklist](https://github.com/talsec/Free-RASP-Community/wiki/Installation-checklist) to avoid potential issues or solve them quickly.

 And you're done 🎉!
 You can open an issue if you get stuck anywhere in the guide or show your appreciation by starring this repository ⭐!

+# About Us
+Talsec is an academic-based and community-driven mobile security company.
+We deliver in-App Protection and a User Safety suite for Fintechs.
+We aim to bridge the gaps between the user's perception of app safety and the strong security requirements of the financial industry.

+Talsec offers a wide range of security solutions, such as App and API protection SDK, Penetration testing, monitoring services, and the User Safety suite.
+You can check out offered products at [our web](https://www.talsec.app).
+# License
+This project is provided as freemium software i.e. there is a fair usage policy that impose some limitations on the free usage.
+The SDK software consists of opensource and binary part which is property of Talsec.
+The opensource part is licensed under the MIT License - see the [LICENSE](https://github.com/talsec/Free-RASP-Community/blob/master/LICENSE) file for details.